Summer Star Haeske enlightens us on how hemp fabrics and fashions play a role in a greener, healthier planet.

 Plus, there’s intrinsic value to buying hemp.
 “Feel good about playing a part in this movement and know that every little step we can take matters,” Summer proclaimed.

-Hemp Industrial Revolution
+Hemp Fabrics and the Industrial Revolution

 Summer believes the United States has the potential to create a new multiple marketplace foundation with hemp.
 She suggests “having wonderful, healthy, sustainable crops that produce goods and create great, healthy jobs, which could then put the United States back on the global trade with exporting hemp and hemp goods.”

 No country has proven the model of full plant processing and developing multiple products off of one crop.
 Canada specializes in seed and hemp oil.
-China specializes in fabrics.
+China specializes in hemp fabrics.
 Europe is focused on building goods.
 Could the US be the first nation to embrace hemp as an economic keystone?

 Summer briefly mentions that she is also working on a new online hemp superstore to help highlight all of the fantastic products available and made by hemp.